Team5102/Clifford/README.md

-2014KitBot
+Clifford
 ==========

-The source code for the 2014 KOP robot
+The provided source code is authored by the FIRST FRC Team 5102.
+The code is written for Team 5102's 2014 competition bot - Clifford (The Big Red Robot)